 In the world of social media, driven by powerful algorithms, there is less and less distinction between facts and fiction, between your truth and mine, between genuine and false.
 In this world, journalism has become more important than ever before.
 The media’s difficult, and sometimes painful, search for the real facts and the nuanced truth is a crucial part of our society.
 At Mediahuis, we realise that trust is critical.
 We do not take the trust of our readers for granted.
 We have to deserve that trust, with everything that we do, every day.

 That is why we are launching a trust project in our newsrooms.
-As part of this, all our editorial codes are now published on independent.ie.
+As part of this, all our editorial codes are now published on the Irish Independent.
 Soon they will be published on more of our websites.
 Strengthening standards and policies is a key priority.
 When we get something wrong, we aim to correct it and admit the error when practicable to do so.
 We are engaging with our readers more to find out their views.

 The old saying is that trust is hard earned and easily lost.
 But how do we measure trust?
 Mediahuis Ireland has partnered with the Edelman Trust Barometer, which measures trust and credibility in the media internationally, to ensure we can monitor progress on a regular basis.
 Our publications will also keep serving the public interest through their outstanding journalism and work hard to earn the continued trust of our valued audiences.